kapfenho/iam-deployer/README.markdown

 Management 11gR2 and all required components either on a local VM or on multiple servers in your data centre.

+## News

+We keep now different several configurations within the repo:

+* user-test: a multi machine setup in Vagrant
+* user-dwpt: user-test applied to bare metal servers

+The directory `user-conf` has disappeared, but other user-directories keep environment dependent configs.
+Activating an env is done by creating the symlink user-config.

 ## Auto Deployment in one VM

 If you go for the local VM setup you need those applications